marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 find . | cpio --quiet -o -H newc | gzip -9 > /mnt/gentoo/boot/initramfs
 {% endhighlight %}

-Actually, I am not 100% sure that cpio is part of the minimal gentoo image.
+Actually, I am not completely sure that cpio is part of the minimal gentoo image.
 It should be in the stage3 image just installed, so it might be necessary to specify the absolute path with respect to /mnt/gentoo.
 Once created the initrd, grub.conf must be set up to point to the correct binaries.
 Mine looks like this:

 {% highlight bash %}
 title Gentoo